rationalagents/gemstateio-groups/README.md

 # gemstateio-groups
-Idaho's tech meetup data with purpose, location, frequency, and more.
-Please help us update it!

 [![](https://travis-ci.org/waded/gemstateio-groups.svg?branch=master)](https://travis-ci.org/waded/gemstateio-groups)

 ## Mission
-gemstate.io's mission is to foster connections between people creating things with technology in Idaho.
+gemstate.io's mission is fostering connections between people creating things with technology in Idaho.

-gemstateio-groups feeds the mission by providing data on tech meetups/conferences/hackathons happening in Idaho.
+gemstateio-groups provides data on tech meetups/workgrounds/conferences/hackathons that the website/agents use as a source when helping people connect.

-We want people doing great things with reckless abandon, but they needn't do it alone.
+We want to see people doing great things in Idaho, and they needn't do it alone.

-Reckful abandon is also OK.

-## Get the data!
+## Edit the data:

 See [groups.csv](https://github.com/waded/gemstateio-groups/blob/master/groups.csv).
 The schema is [groups-schema.json](https://github.com/waded/gemstateio-groups/blob/master/groups-schema.json), which explains the meaning of some of the columns, and helps keep the data valid (try http://csvlint.io.)

 Groups listed here:

 - focus on creating things using technology in Idaho (e.g. hackathons, specific-technology user groups, initiative groups, continuing education, conferences, and tech-business groups)
-- held 1 meeting already <sup>1</sup>
 - have a URL explaining when future meetings are (or at minimum some contact point)
-- have Idaho basis or border (notably Pullman and Spokane Valley) basis
+- have Idaho basis (are either based in Idaho, or are on the Idaho border, for example in Pullman, Spokane Valley, or Ontario.)

 Livestream/video-conference-only events with Idaho basis are great too, and we encourage groups that aren't doing this today to try it!